 Workers’ Compensations & Benefits in Iowa

-If you are an employee in the Mason City, Iowa area, searching for a workers’ compensation lawyer, The Law Offices of Timothy Lapointe is here to help.
+If you are an employee in the Mason City, Iowa, area searching for a workers’ compensation lawyer, The Law Offices of Timothy Lapointe is here to help.
 We understand the workers’ compensation process and can help you with denials, modified job offers, disability benefits, and more!
-Tim Lapointe provides representation in cases involving employee claims of work related injuries that are disputed by either an employer or insurer and possible violations of Code Section 85 of state workers’ compensation law.
+Tim Lapointe provides representation in cases involving employee claims of work-related injuries disputed by an employer or insurer and possible violations of Code Section 85 of state workers’ compensation law.

 Contact us to learn more about how we can help you with your claim!

 Expert Legal Representation:

 • Shoulder Injuries

 • Selected Scheduled Member Injuries and Second Injury Fund Claims